Azure/aml-workspace/README.md

 ### Outputs

-The action writes the workspace Azure Resource Manager (ARM) properties to a config file, which will be used by all other Azure Machine Learning GitHub Actions to interact with the workspace.
+The action writes the workspace Azure Resource Manager (ARM) properties to a config file, which will be implicitly picked by all Azure Machine Learning GitHub Actions following this one, to interact with the workspace.

 | Output Path                            | Description                                                             |
 |--------------------------------------- | ----------------------------------------------------------------------- |